These Mozzarella Stuffed Meatballs are tender, flavorful and filled with gooey cheese! You’ll savor every bite.

 I made and filled these meatballs and popped them into a baking dish.
 Slathered with marinara, I popped them in the oven for an hour, but the meat was still pink near the Mozzarella, so I’ve adjusted the baking time as yours may take a while longer.

 Just make sure to cut into one before serving.
 My marinara had cooled down, so that may have slowed the cooking process.
-But I promise, these stuffed meatballs are worth the wait!
+But I promise, this easy meatball recipe with mozzarella is worth the wait!
 Feel free to cook these meatballs in your favorite spaghetti sauce, and if you ever have a spare afternoon give this Classic Italian Meat Sauce a whirl.
 The depth of flavor is incredible!

 More Recipes You’ll Love: